algrt-hm/gopodder/WHOOPS.md

 cross-edition duplicates, the four same-date skips still fire, and the two genuinely new episodes still download.
 No other pending row matches.

+Cleanup: `cleanup_more_or_less_reissues.sh` (run on the gopodder host AFTER deploying the fix — it greps the binary for the rule-3a reason string and refuses to run otherwise) deletes the seven duplicate files and their downloads rows, keeping the episodes rows so rule 3a re-skips them on the next parse.
+It verifies the WS keepers via the db registry only and never touches /bronze (2026-07-18 zio_wait hang).
+Dry run by default.

 ## Whole podcast re-downloaded after publisher rename (2026-07-09)

 The BBC renamed the show in feed `podcasts.files.bbci.co.uk/p02nrvk3.rss`